Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Conclusions

 \section{Conclusions}

 In this article, we have expanded on the systematic approach to quantum reference frame transformations started in \cite{vanrietvelde2018change}, by applying it to the relational $N$-body problem in three-dimensional space with translational and rotational invariance.
-As discussed in detail, this model is particularly interesting because it is subject to the Gribov problem and thereby does not permit globally valid reference frame perspectives in both the classical and quantum theory.
+As discussed in detail, this model is particularly interesting because it is subject to a mechanical analog of the Gribov problem in gauge field theories and thereby does not permit globally valid reference frame perspectives.
 Since this is a property of generic systems with gauge symmetry, this example serves as an illustration how our approach can also handle challenges that arise in generic situations.

 In particular, the $N$-body problem features a number of technical challenges -- all of which are a consequence of the compactness of the rotational gauge orbits --, such as a constraint surface that is foliated by gauge orbits of different dimension and an absence of globally valid pairs of canonically conjugate Dirac observables.
 As a result, our descriptions relative to specific frame perspectives are not valid on all states; in particular, the invariant observables which we choose to describe the physics relative to specific choices of frames become unbounded on collisional or collinear configurations (a set of measure zero).
 But given the absence of global perspectives, this is inevitable and will appear, in one form or another, in most interesting systems.
-These challenges notwithstanding, we demonstrate how one can use the quantum reduction method, consisting of constraint trivialization steps and projections onto the classical gauge fixing conditions, to systematically construct transformations between different (non-global) quantum reference frame perspectives in the three-body problem.
+These challenges notwithstanding, we demonstrate how one can use the quantum reduction method, consisting of a constraint trivialization and a conditioning on the classical gauge fixing conditions, to systematically construct transformations between different quantum reference frame perspectives in the three-body problem.
+In particular, for Hilbert space states, these transformations are unitary, despite the absence of classically global internal perspective.
+This is because the pathological configurations comprise a set of measure zero in the gauge-invariant configuration space.
+For distributional states, on the other hand, this transformation will not be invertible in general situations with $N>3$.
+We have also shown that the transformations lead to a quantum frame dependence of entanglement.
 This work thereby generalizes the approach to constructing quantum reference frame transformations of both \cite{vanrietvelde2018change, Giacomini:2017zju}, which only considered one-dimensional particle models, to a three-dimensional setting including rotations.